Our school library aims to nurture a love of reading among students and support students in their learning.

 Each class has its own class library as well.
 This gives students easy access to books daily.

 A new addition to the school, the Book Stop was created to bring a snippet of the library to the canteen.
 This eye-catching mini library allows students to easily pick up a book during their recesses/lunch.

 Storyline Online: https://www.storylineonline.net/

-· Enjoy videos of read alouds of children’s books alongside creatively produced illustrations at Storyline Online.
+Enjoy videos of children’s books read aloud alongside creatively produced illustrations at Storyline Online.

-· You will need an account to borrow e-books.
-You may find out how to sign up for an account can be found here: https://youtu.be/3MsUaXed7Gg
+You will need an account to borrow e-books.
+Students may sign up for an account, with their parent's Singpass, here.

 Unite for Literacy: https://www.uniteforliteracy.com/